 - a.
 For those activities noted above, subject to the limitations, duration and other provisions of this Order, all requirements for permits, leases, consents of use or other authorizations under Chapters 253, 373, 376 and 403, Florida Statutes, and rules adopted thereunder. - b.
-Notice requirements of Sections 253.115, and 373.413, Florida Statutes, and rules 18-21, 62-4, and 62-312 of the Florida Administrative Code; and, - c.
+Notice requirements of Sections 253.115, and 373.413, Florida Statutes, and Rules 18-21, 62-4, and 62-312 of the Florida Administrative Code; and, - c.
 Application fee, lease fee, and easement fee requirements of Sections 373.109, Florida Statutes, and Rules 18-21, and 62-4 of the Florida Administrative Code.

+15. Nothing in this Emergency Final Order shall eliminate the necessity for obtaining any other federal, state, water management district, or local permits or other authorizations that may be required.

+16. Adverse Off-Site Impacts

-- 17. Nothing in this Emergency Final Order shall eliminate the necessity for obtaining any other federal, state, water management district, or local permits or other authorizations that may be required. - 18.
-Adverse Off-Site Impacts: - A. The Corps and the District shall ensure that adverse off-site water resource related impacts do not occur as a result of this Order and shall fully monitor conditions related to the activities authorized by this order. - B. The correction of any erosion, shoaling, water quality, or flooding problems that result from the operation of the structures authorized by this order shall be the sole responsibility of the Corps and the District.
-In addition, the Corps and the District shall immediately resolve such problems to the Department's satisfaction. - C. If any adverse water quality, water quantity, or other negative environmental impacts occur as a result of this Order, the Department reserves the right to immediately revoke or modify this authorization upon written notice. - 19.
-The Department's immunity from liability under Section 373.443, Florida Statutes, for any damages that might result from the activities authorized by this Order shall not be diminished by the terms of this order or any activities taken pursuant to this order. - 20.
-The Department waives water quality certification for those activities authorized by this Order. - 21.
-Failure to comply with the conditions set forth in this Order shall constitute a violation of a Department Final Order under Chapters 373, 376, and 403, Florida Statutes, and enforcement proceedings may be brought in any appropriate administrative or judicial forum.
+- a.
+The Corps and the District shall implement the emergency operation activities in a manner that will minimize detrimental impacts (including harmful flooding and degradation of water quality) and shall fully monitor conditions related to the activities authorized by this order. - b.
+The correction of any erosion, shoaling, water quality, or flooding problems that result from the operation of the structures authorized by this order shall be the sole responsibility of the Corps and the District.
+In addition, the Corps and the District shall immediately resolve such problems to the Department's satisfaction. - c.
+If any adverse water quality, water quantity, or other negative environmental impacts occur as a result of this Emergency Final Order, the Department reserves the right to immediately revoke or modify this authorization upon written notice. - 17.
+The Department's immunity from liability under Section 373.443, Florida Statutes, for any damages that might result from the activities authorized by this Emergency Final Order shall not be diminished by the terms of this order or any activities taken pursuant to this order. - 18.
+The Department waives water quality certification for those activities authorized by this Emergency Final Order. - 19.
+Failure to comply with the conditions set forth in this Emergency Final Order shall constitute a violation of a Department Final Order under Chapters 373, 376, and 403, Florida Statutes, and enforcement proceedings may be brought in any appropriate administrative or judicial forum.

-22. This Order shall take effect immediately upon execution by the Secretary of the Department, or designee, and shall expire on March 30,2018, unless rescinded, modified or extended by further order of the Department.
+20. This Emergency Final Order shall take effect immediately upon execution by the Secretary of the Department, or designee, and shall expire on November 30, 2018, unless rescinded, modified or extended by further order of the Department.